 Whether you use a pin in your blog post or whether you are adding pins directly in Pinterest ( I suggest pinning from your site because Pinterest prefers it), a description is so important.

 Place a brief keyword rich description in there along with some hashtags and you are good to go!
 Tasty Pins is a great way to do this!
-It will help you enter a description for Pinterest without using the Alt Text field, which is not meant to be for descriptions!
+In discussing blogging tips for beginners, one thing that should be mentioned is using the Alt Text field to enter your pin description!
+It is not meant for that purpose!

 If you use Rich Pins it will give a snippet from your post but you still want to add a description as well!